isiahmeadows/mithril.js/design/router.md

     - This requires HTML5 history support, but will need to include a fallback to `onhashchange` for hash changes to work around [this IE/old Edge bug](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/3740423/#comment-9).
         - Need to ask someone involved with https://github.com/browserstate/history.js if this bug has a workaround in their library, because I'd likely have to adopt a similar fix/workaround.
         - Might be easiest to just watch for both and ignore duplicate requests if they were received by the other listener.
-    - Extra `set` options:
-        - `options.title` - The title of the history entry.
-Currently, out of all major browsers, this only affects the UI in Firefox, but it exists in case people want to use it.

 - `Memory` - The in-memory instance.
     - `Memory.initial` - The initial global path to start with.